20 Powerful True Stories of Canadian Veterans to Read for Remembrance Day

 Sadly, during this period of time, his younger brother Bert was killed in action.

 After the war, Dad became a heavy duty diesel mechanic and worked at Algoma Steel in Sault Ste.
-Marie, Ont.
+Marie, Ontario.
 He loved sports and was involved in hockey as a trainer for the Soo Falls Dorans juvenile hockey team and was an assistant coach for the Soo Canadians.
 He also played softball.

 He continued to entertain, singing and playing with Don Ramsay’s Ramblers.
 He was also known as “Algoma’s Singing Cowboy.”